maxbucknell/eisenhardt/README.md

 This will dynamically set the Database host to **your** host IP according to the Docker container.

+### RabbitMQ

+RabbitMQ will largely take care of itself, but problems do come up.
+The container used includes the management console.
+This can be accessed by going to `/eisenhardt/rabbitmq`, and logging in.
+The username and password are both set to `guest` by default.

 ### Mail

 It is common to want to test emails locally.
 Eisenhardt comes with MailHog,